data-mechanics/course-2016-spr-proj/mjclawar_rarshad/README.md

 and OpenStreetMap and CartoDB map layers with an extended version of the excellent `mplleaflet` package.
 To view the home values data, run the package using `setup.py` and open `home_value_model.html` in a browser.
 Similarly for the crime predictions, open `crime_knn_weekday.html` in a web browser.
+Previously estimated versions of these two html files are in the `reference` folder and can be viewed in a browser.